 Types of WordPress plugins we use and avoid using

 WordPress is a great platform for creating websites and blogs, and the best CMS ever created, at least that’s our humble opinion.
 It’s flexible, customizable, and open-source, which means there are an endless number of plugins available to help make your site more secure and easy to use.
 However, not all plugins are created equal.
 We put plugins into 2 main buckets.
-One is a bucket with plugins that focus on the back-end, add features, optimization, and make it easier to develop custom themes.
+One is a bucket with plugins that focus on the back-end, add features, and optimization, and make it easier to develop custom themes.
 The second one is filled with the UI and front-end features.
 Things like sliders, modals, and other UI elements.
 We avoid the second bucket because 90% of the time, these plugins depend on jQuery and have their own additional scripts and styles that can slow down the website’s load time and in the end negatively affect its SEO and performance.

 We aim for scores like this, and we can’t achieve them if we use tons of plugins